cosimameyer/overviewR/README.md

     way to present results from `overview_crosstab`)
 -   `overview_heat` plots a heat map of your time line
 -   `overview_na` plots an overview of missing values by variable
+-   `overview_overlap` plots comparison plots (bar graph and Venn diagram) to compare to data frames

 The plots can be saved using the `ggsave()` command.
 The output of `overview_tab` and `overview_crosstab` are also compatible with other